I am a doctoral student in the School of Computer Science at Carnegie Mellon University (CMU).

-She is currently researching methods to improve modeling of complex dynamical system with Deep Learning.
-In particular, she is interested in the intersection of mechanistic modeling and Deep Learning that incorporates fundamental principles, such as differential equations, from domains in models.
-This approach can not only enhance model performance but can also facilitate learning underlying mechanics of the system, enabling tailored interventions to mitigate adverse outcomes.
+I am also interested in methods to improve modeling of complex dynamical systems with Deep Learning, such as the intersection of mechanistic modeling and Deep Learning that incorporates first principles from domains in models.
+This approach can not only enhance model performance but can also facilitate learning underlying mechanics of the system.

-She has worked on several projects to improve outcome prediction using forecasting and survival analysis frameworks while contributing open-source code.
+I have worked on several projects to improve outcome prediction using forecasting and survival analysis frameworks while contributing open-source code.
+I have also collaborated with industry partners in healthcare and renewable wind energy to enhance models for critical event prediction.

 Research